jacobpm/edison/README.md

 ### Create a Device In the Developer Dashboard

 The very first step in order to try the examples is to create a device on the relayr platform.
+Note that **if you already did this for the code examples, it's not necessary to do it again!**

-Log in to the [Developer Dashboard](https://dev.relayr.io) and follow the instructions of [this tutorial](http://docs.relayr.io/getting- started/devices-guide/#introduction).
+If not, log in to the [Developer Dashboard](https://dev.relayr.io) and follow the instructions of [this tutorial](http://docs.relayr.io/getting- started/devices-guide/#introduction).